emirhngzpnr/CreditCalculatorApi/README.md

-This project was developed by Emirhan Efe Gözpınar during his internship at VakıfBank RDC Partner (Dijital Teknopark, Ataşehir).
+This project was developed by Emirhan Efe Gözpınar during his internship at VakıfBank.